Water is the life and blood of Florida. Our team knows this better than anyone else, as we represent the state’s outdoor recreation industry.

 The Play Hard Florida team is so committed to finding ways to preserve and protect our waters that we sell T-shirts to support nonprofits that work to protect them.
 We’ve also launched a logo for the Green For Blue movement – let us know if you’d proudly wear it and we’ll add them to our store!

-This blog is the second of a three-part Water Logic series.
-The first in the series details why the official nickname of Florida should be changed to the “Water State” – read why.
+This blog is the second of a three-part series.
+The first detailed why the official nickname of Florida should be changed to the “Water State”.
 Our third article will detail how to distribute the new tax revenue for water protection.
 For its success, the majority of the revenue will need to be directed to water quality as that is the driving force for our economy, tourism, property values, and quality of life.